ian-bda/synteny_finder/README.md

 * If chromosome level assemblies are not available on Ensembl, you can [download cds and gff files from refseq instead](https://github.com/ian-bda/refseq_download_cds_gff).

+Then run:

 ```
 python synteny_all_vs_all_refseq.py
+#note this uses a different chromosome_map.json format
 ```
 or if you want to find conserved syntenic regions for the whole genome:
 ```